AEFeinstein/gbaZero/README.md

 The plastic has all sorts of interior supports for the cartridge and battery, but those need to be removed here.

 ![25 - Battery Compartment Removed.jpg](https://raw.githubusercontent.com/AEFeinstein/gbaZero/master/Images/Assembly/25%20-%20Battery%20Compartment%20Removed.jpg)
 A dremel probably would have worked wonders here, but I opted to "cut" the plastic away with a soldering iron.
-Melted ABS fumes aren't plesant (or healthy), so this work was done under a vacuum.
+Melted ABS fumes aren't pleasant (or healthy), so this work was done under a vacuum.

 The battery compartment was a little trickier to remove partially because it was larger and partially because I had to remove material close to that bottom edge.
 I ended up applying a little too much heat and the bottom edge warped a bit.
 It's not bad enough to prevent the shell from fitting, but you can see it from the outside if you're looking for it.
 Plus I know it's there.
 Dang.